chinhungtseng/ChineseNumerals/README.md

 ## Example

-This is a basic example which shows you how to user this package:
+This is a basic example which shows you how to use this package:

 ``` r
 library(ChineseNumerals)